-The primary criterion is that the institution's executive board or senior management formally commits to supporting the aims of the network, identifies a responsible person in the management structure leading their implementation at the institution, e.g. through training programs at all levels.
+The primary criterion is that the institution's executive board or senior management commits to supporting the aims of the network, supports either its own local node or SwissRN directly via a membership fee, identifies a responsible person in the management structure leading their implementation at the institution, e.g. through training programs at all levels.